Applying for ethical approval

 How will your application be reviewed?

 Applications are logged by the Research Ethics Administrative team, and sent out to members of the Ethics Committees for scrutiny.
+Scrutineers use a checklist, Scrutineer's Review Form (PDF), to ensure that applicants have addressed the necessary points in their applications.
 Comments are collated and then passed to the Ethics Committee Chairs to make a decision on approval.
 Often further work or clarification is needed before full approval can be given (make sure you factor this into your timetable).

 You cannot start collecting data until you have full ethical approval for that activity.